rafaelsetragni/awesome_notifications/README.md

 ## 📝 Important Notes:

 1. Schedules may be severaly delayed or denied if the device/application is in battery saver mode or locked to perform background tasks.
 Teach your users with a good rationale to not set these modes and tell them the consequences of doing so.
 Some battery saving modes may differ between manufacturers, for example Samsung and Xiaomi (the last one sets the battery saving mode automatically for each new app installed).
+2. If you're running your app in debug mode, right after close it all schedules may be erased by Android OS.
+Thats happen to ensure the same execution in debug mode for each debug startup.
+To make schedule tests on Android while terminated, remember to open your app without debug it.
-2. If your app doesn't need to be as accurate to display schedule notifications, don't request for exact notifications.
+3. If your app doesn't need to be as accurate to display schedule notifications, don't request for exact notifications.
 Be reasonable.
-3. Remember to categorize your notifications correctly to avoid scheduling delays.
+4. Remember to categorize your notifications correctly to avoid scheduling delays.
-4. Critical alerts are still under development and should not be used in production mode.
+5. Critical alerts are still under development and should not be used in production mode.

 <br>